TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 | device id                       | devID   |
 | user id                         | userID  |

+### Events

+Events are defined with `events.Define("event_name", "event description")`

+The event name is usually of the form `component.entity.action`.
+Examples are `ns.up.receive_duplicate` and `is.user.update`.
+We have some exceptions, such as `ns.up.join.forward`, which is specifically used for join messages.
+The Device Registry (which is used by both the NS, AS and JS) currently publishes events such as `device.create`.
+In the future we may also add component prefixes there.

+The event description describes the event in simple English.
+The description is capitalized by the frontend, so the message should be lowercase, and typically doesn't end with a period.

 ### Comments

 Code should be as self-explanatory as possible.
 However, comments should be used to respect Go formatting guidelines, to generate insightful documentation with [Godoc](https://godoc.org/go.thethings.network/lorawan-stack), and to explain what can not be expressed by pure code.
 Comments should be English sentences, and documentation-generating comments should be closed by a period.
 Comments can also be used to indicate steps to take in the future (*TODOs*), if they reference the GitHub issue to track this *TODO*.